akilby/drug_pricing/README.md

 **Updating the database**

-To update all new data from all subreddits, run `make run`.
+To update all new data from all subreddits, run `make run args=--update`.

 **Running tests**